h4ckyou/h4ckyou.github.io/posts/programming/Learning/Data Structures and Algorithm/Binary Search Algorithm.md

 Then on running it again I got this error
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/7414a9f9-39c2-4146-adaa-5c08566ffeef)

-The program actually uses a lot of memory due the fact I'm saving the range in a loop and if a very large number is given it would take lot of memory
+The program actually uses a lot of memory due the fact I'm saving the range in a loop and if a very large number is given it would take lot of memory maybe even crashing your laptop if you dont have high ram :(

+So I decided to figure a way to optimize the code